- Training Programme

 This framework has been developed for all staff (paid and unpaid) from all statutory, voluntary and independent agencies across Blackburn and Darwen.
 The important issue is that people are appraised, and trained, based on their roles relating to safeguarding children, young people and adults at risk.

-It is the aim of the Local Safeguarding Children Board (LSCB) and Local Safeguarding Adult Board (LSAB) to commission and provide high quality training in a safe and reflective learning environment which ensures that the key outcomes for multi-agency work to safeguard, protect and promote the welfare of children, young people and adults at risk.
+It is the aim of the Safeguarding Children Partnership (SCP) and Local Safeguarding Adult Board (LSAB) to commission and provide high quality training in a safe and reflective learning environment which ensures that the key outcomes for multi-agency work to safeguard, protect and promote the welfare of children, young people and adults at risk.

 All the learning and development opportunities you find in this training programme focus on supporting those working at various levels of responsibility for safeguarding.
 The training is aimed to equip all staff with the knowledge and skills required to operate safely, competently and effectively in partnership with other agencies.